 This polynomial bound (in terms of the parameter $s$) ensures that the inverse Laplace transform of $L(s)$ is a distribution of finite order of differentiation, vanishing on the negative real half-line $t < 0$.
-Throughout the paper, we use the operational calculus notation, which reads for any sufficiently regular function $g:[0,T]\to V$ with vanishing initial conditions
+Throughout the paper, we use the operational calculus notation \brev of Heaviside \erev, which reads for any sufficiently regular function $g:[0,T]\to V$

-thus defining a shorthand for the temporal convolution of the inverse Laplace transform of $L$ with~$g$.
-For two families of operators $A(s)$ and $B(s)$, following the described constraints and mapping into compatible spaces for their composition to be well-posed, the associativity of convolution and the product rule of Laplace transforms yield the composition rule $B(\pt)A(\pt)g = (BA)(\pt)g$.
+The above definition is therefore a shorthand for the temporal convolution\brev, understood in a generalized distributional sense (c.f. \cite[Equation (2.2)]{L94})\erev, of the inverse Laplace transform of $L$ with~$g$.
+For two \brev analytic families of operators $A(s)$ and $B(s)$ satisfying \eqref{eq:pol_bound} \erev and mapping into compatible spaces for their composition to be well-posed, the associativity of convolution and the product rule of Laplace transforms yield the composition rule $B(\pt)A(\pt)g = (BA)(\pt)g$.

 Let $V$ denote a Hilbert space and further let $r\in \mathbb R$.
-We denote the Sobolev space of real order $r$ and $V$-valued functions on $\R$ by $\H^r(\R,V)$.
+We denote the Sobolev space of real order $r$ and $V$-valued functions on $\R$ by $H^r(\R,V)$.
 Furthermore, we expand this notation to finite intervals $(0, T )$ by writing

-For integer order $r\ge 0$ the natural norm on $H_0^r(0,T;V)$ is equivalent to the norm $\| \pt^r g \|_{L^2(0,T;V)}$.
-Temporal convolutions as defined by the Heaviside notations now fulfill the following result \cite[Lemma 2.1]{L94}: Let $L(s)$ be an analytic family of polynomially bounded operators in the half-plane $\text{Re }s > 0$.
+For integer order $r\ge 0$ the natural norm on $H_0^r(0,T;V)$ is equivalent to the norm $\| \pt^r g \|_{L^2(0,T;V)}$. \brev The result \cite[Lemma 2.1]{L94} makes the Heaviside notation \eqref{Heaviside} rigorous, by extending the temporal convolution to operators acting on the temporal Sobolev spaces: \erev Let $L(s)$ be an analytic family of polynomially bounded operators in the half-plane $\text{Re }s > 0$.
 Then, $L(\pt)$ extends by density to a bounded temporal linear operator